Research-funding announcement: Scholarship for junior ME/CFS researcher at Charité

 Integration into ongoing biomarker research

-- Immune Mechanisms of ME (IMMME) collaborative project:
+• Immune Mechanisms of ME (IMMME):

-Analysis of biomarkers for reduced blood flow (duration 01/2025 – 12/2027, details in the ME/CFS Research Register)
+Sub-project: Analysis of biomarkers for reduced blood flow (duration 01/2025 – 12/2027, details in the ME/CFS Research Register)

 Why do we fund this project?

 The project to establish a healthy adult control cohort at Charité – Universitätsmedizin Berlin complements our funding of the "HeLP" project to establish a healthy control cohort for children and adolescents at the Munich Chronic Fatigue Centre for Young People (MCFC) at the Technical University of Munich (see project announcement).
 Both projects meet the objectives defined in our funding strategy (link).
-Furthermore, there is currently no public funding available for generating comparative data using healthy control subjects.
+There is currently no public funding available for generating comparative data using healthy control subjects.

 How can you support the work of the ME/CFS Research Foundation?